django/django/docs/index.rst

 connections and sockets asynchronously, and giving you the choice to write in either style.

-To get started understanding how Channels works, read our :doc:`introduction`, which will walk through how things work.
+To get started understanding Channels, read our :doc:`introduction`, which will walk through how things work.
 If you're upgrading from Channels 1, take a look at :doc:`one-to-two` to get an overview of the changes; things are substantially different.